 Our organizational structure following the Reorganization is commonly referred to as an umbrella partnership-C corporation (or Up-C) structure.
-Pursuant to this structure, following this offering Stronghold Inc. will hold a number of Stronghold LLC Units equal to the number of shares of Class A common stock issued and outstanding, and Stronghold Unit Holders (other than Stronghold Inc.) will hold a number of Stronghold LLC Units equal to the number of shares of Class V common stock issued and outstanding.
+Pursuant to this structure, following the IPO Stronghold Inc. will hold a number of Stronghold LLC Units equal to the number of shares of Class A common stock issued and outstanding, and Stronghold Unit Holders (other than Stronghold Inc.) will hold a number of Stronghold LLC Units equal to the number of shares of Class V common stock issued and outstanding.
 The Up-C structure was selected in order to (i) allow Q Power the option to continue to hold its economic ownership in Stronghold LLC in "pass-through" form for U.S. federal income tax purposes through its ownership of the Stronghold LLC Units, and (ii) potentially allow Q Power and Stronghold Inc. to benefit from net cash tax savings that Stronghold Inc. might realize as more fully described in "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
 See the section entitled "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
 Including the Tax Receivable Agreement.

 Pursuant to the terms of the Preferred Stock, on (i) the date that a registration statement registering the shares of Class A common stock issuable upon the conversion of the Preferred Stock is declared effective by the SEC or (ii) the date on which a "Significant Transaction Event" occurs, as defined in our amended and restated certificate of incorporation, such shares of Preferred Stock will automatically convert into shares of Class A common stock of Stronghold Inc. on a one-to-one basis, subject to certain adjustments as set forth in our amended and restated certificate of incorporation.
-Correspondingly, pursuant to the Stronghold LLC Agreement, preferred units in
+Correspondingly, pursuant to the Stronghold LLC Agreement, preferred units in Stronghold LLC automatically convert into Stronghold LLC Units on a one-to-one basis under like circumstances

-Stronghold LLC automatically convert into Stronghold LLC Units on a one-to-one basis under like circumstances (subject to corresponding adjustments).
+(subject to corresponding adjustments).
 All of the outstanding shares of Preferred Stock will convert into shares of Class A common stock in connection with this offering and, correspondingly, all of the preferred units in Stronghold LLC will convert into Stronghold LLC Units.

-After giving effect to the offering contemplated by this prospectus and the Preferred Stock Conversion and the Stock Split, Stronghold Inc. will own an approximate 40.5% interest in Stronghold LLC (or 41.6% if the underwriters' over-allotment option is exercised in full), and the Stronghold Unit Holders will own an approximate 59.5% interest in Stronghold LLC (or 58.4% if the underwriters' over-allotment option is exercised in full) and all of the Class V common stock.
+After giving effect to the IPO contemplated by the IPO Prospectus and the Preferred Stock Conversion and the Stock Split, Stronghold Inc. will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares in the IPO is exercised in full), and the Stronghold Unit Holders will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares in the IPO is exercised in full) and all of the Class V common stock.
 Please see "Principal Stockholders."